sg893052/sonic-buildimage/EVPN/LVTEP/evpn_vxlan_pip_hld.md

 ### 2.2.3 BGP Router-ID

-It is recommended to configure BGP router-id same as the primary-IP configured under VxLAN interface.
-If BGP router-id is configured to be different from VxLAN primary-ip address, the configured primary IP address will be required to be provided to `advertise-pip` configuration under BGP.
+It is recommended to configure BGP router-id of default VF same as the primary-IP configured under VxLAN interface.
+If BGP router-id is configured to be different from VxLAN primary-ip address, the configured primary IP address will be required to be provided to `advertise-pip` configuration under BGP default and non-default VRFs.

 User will have to ensure that Primary IP address configured under VxLAN is same as BGP router-id or the IP address provided to advertise-pip configuration in BGP.
+If BGP router-id happens to be different from VxLAN primary IP address, routes will still be be advertised with the BGP router-id, but the incoming VxLAN frames will not be tunnel terminated in hw resulting into traffic failure.